2lambda123/adobe-spectrum-css/plugins/postcss-dropunusedvars/README.md

 # postcss-dropunusedvars

-> Remove unused variable definitions
+> Remove or warn about unused variable definitions

 ## Installation